Copyright Karen Schuenemann, Wilderness At Heart Photography. All rights reserved.

 I use my camera as a tool to speak for the animals and attempt to keep the images simple and truthful.
 I use Photoshop minimally in order to share the natural world as it is, not how I would like to see it.
 I choose my photographic papers to reflect the mood and feeling of an image and to convey part of the story.

 My lifelong project is “Urban Wilderness”.
 I have explored the coastal areas of Southern California, from the regional parks to the small fields in urban settings.
-Urban wildlife is what captures my heart in Southern California.
+Urban wildlife is what captured my heart during my time in Southern California.
 When I capture the spirit of a critter that is surviving between homes and roads, and that is tenderly providing for its young in crazy urban spaces, I am fascinated and want to share my concern.
 I hope that my imagery connects you to our natural world, often missed while traveling in cars.

 I have been exploring digital photography for the past 16 years.
 I made a decision to attend a workshop up in Jackson Hole, Wyoming after a life changing event, and my passion for Wildlife and Nature Photography was ignited by the work of

-I teach Bird Photography courses and am leading workshops to Bosque Del Apache, New Mexico, the Tetons, Africa, Costa Rica and Washington State along with taking on private classes.
-I am honored to share that I am now an Authorized Permittee of the National Park Service!
+I teach Bird Photography courses and am leading workshops to Bosque Del Apache, New Mexico, the Tetons, Africa, Florida along with taking on private classes.

 From one of the attendees to Bosque Del Apache: "Not being primarily a wildlife photographer, Karen's expertise and passion for teaching about birds and photography allowed me to get photographs far beyond what I thought I was capable of.
 She created special events including a Raptor shoot, discussions with other photographers and a post processing session that were inspirational.
 The bird migrations are something not to be missed by any photographer."
 Dr. L M